fleetdm/fleet/handbook/business-operations/README.md

 When a candidate clicks applies for a job at Fleet, they are taken to a generic Typeform.
 When they submit their job application, the Typeform triggers a Zapier automation that will posts the submission to `g-business-operations` in Slack.
 The candidate's job application answers are then forwarded to the applicable `#hiring-xxxxx-202x` Slack channel and the hiring manager is @mentioned.

+##### Candidate correspondence email templates
+Fleet uses [certain email templates](https://docs.google.com/document/d/1E_gTunZBMNF4AhsOFuDVi9EnvsIGbAYrmmEzdGmnc9U) when responding to candidates.
+This helps the company meet our commitment of replying to all applications within one business day.

 #### Hiring restrictions

 ##### Incompatible former employers